sonatype-nexus-community/iq-success-metrics2/README.md

 **Create the csv files**

-*There are some scripts available to help ease creation of the required CSV files.*
+*There is a script available to help ease creation of the required CSV file(s).*

  * Open a command prompt and run